Here’s Why Your Monitor Loses Signal While Gaming (& How to Fix It)

 Issues With Your Graphics Card

-In certain cases, your graphics card can be the problem behind losing signal while playing games.
+If your monitor loses signal when gaming, your graphics card could also be the one to blame.
 There could be quite a lot of things wrong with it, and so, discovering and isolating the reason may save you a couple of hundred dollars before you chuck it in the bin, while it is perfectly fine.

 In case you anticipate that your GPU is at fault.
 One of the most common reasons is high GPU temperature.